Miss Kentucky's Outstanding Teen

 The Miss Kentucky's Teen competition is the pageant that selects the representative for the U.S. state of Kentucky for the Miss America's Teen pageant.

-Annie Dauk of Louisville was crowned Miss Kentucky's Outstanding Teen on June 18, 2022 at the Brown Theater in Louisville, Kentucky.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she placed in the Top 11, and won a Preliminary Talent award.
+Sophia Todd of Elizabethtown was crowned Miss Kentucky's Outstanding Teen on June 17, 2023, at the Southern Kentucky Performing Arts Center (SKyPAC) in Bowling Green, Kentucky.
+She will compete for the title of Miss America's Teen 2024 in January 2024.

-In January of 2023, the official name of the pageant was changed from Miss Kentucky's Outstanding Teen, to Miss Kentucky’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Kentucky's Outstanding Teen, to Miss Kentucky's Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the past results of Miss Kentucky's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.